JeremyKTH/Gearbox-Oil-Conditioning-System/README.md

 <!-- ABOUT THE PROJECT -->
 ## Introduction
-This master thesis contains two sections, the first section is the investigation of system identification.
+This master thesis contains two sections, the first section is the investigation of system identification of a Gearbox Oil Conditioning System.

 It contains 6 different linear approximation models such as transfer funcction, state space, ARX, ARMAX.
 BJ.
 The second section is the design and implementation of a PI controller with pole-placement method.

 ### Data Pre-process